 Principal’s Welcome.
 To Lead, To Commit, To Relate.

-I am very fortunate to be the principal of Windermere Primary School and have the responsibility of delivering our mission to prepare students to be literate, numerate, responsible citizens who value learning and continually challenge themselves in everything that they do.
+It has been a pleasure to be the principal of Windermere Primary School and having the responsibility of delivering our mission to prepare students to be literate, numerate, responsible citizens who value learning and continually challenge themselves in everything that they do.

 Our school community is a very supportive one who values their school and is proud of our combined achievements.
 Connecting and constantly engaging with our community is at the core of what we do here at Windermere.
 We do this within our local community but have expanded on this component of our school by being a pilot school for the UTAS Peter Underwood Centre, Tasmanian Children’s University.